salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 **Setup**

 1. Clone the Learning App from the source repository.
-2. Open the project in Android Studio.
+1. Open the project in Android Studio.
-3. After the initial build completes, the following error appears.
-To resolve this, add Learning App's package (`com.salesforce.marketingcloud.learningapp`) to the Firebase project that is associated with your Marketing Cloud application and download the `google-services.json` file.
+1. After the initial build completes, the following error appears.
+To resolve this, add the Learning App's package (`com.salesforce.marketingcloud.learningapp`) to the Firebase project that is associated with your Marketing Cloud application and download the `google-services.json` file.

         FAILURE: Build failed with an exception.